dentarg/auth0-blog/_posts/2017-03-03-cloudpets-data-breach.markdown

 ## Auth0 Can Protect Your Users and Apps

 Managing identity is a complex and difficult task.
 At [Auth0](https://auth0.com), our goal is to make identity simple for developers.
 A recent feature we launched called [Breached Password Detection](https://auth0.com/breached-passwords) can help alert your users that their credentials have been compromised in a data breach when they login to your app.
-This helps your users stay safe, but also protects your apps from malicious access.
+We are still working on getting and adding credentials from this breach to our database to better protect your users.
+This feature helps your users stay safe, but also protects your apps from malicious access.
 Additionally, Auth0 meets the standards for various [password strength requirements](https://auth0.com/docs/connections/database/password-strength), provides [multifactor authentication](https://auth0.com/multifactor-authentication), and more.

-If you want to make identity simple and secure for your applications, give Auth0 a <a href="javascript:signup()">try</a>.
+If you want to make identity simple and secure for your applications, <a href="javascript:signup()">give Auth0 a try</a>.